top of page

 Deputy Director, FDRHPO

-He holds a dual bachelor's degree in mathematics and education from Syracuse University, a master's degree in theological studies from Holy Apostles College & Seminary, and university-based certification in Health Information Technology from Cornell University.
+Pat holds a dual bachelor’s degree in mathematics and education from Syracuse University, a master’s degree in theological studies from Holy Apostles College & Seminary, and university-based certification in Health Information Technology from Cornell University.
+He is a native of the North Country and currently resides in Watertown.

 Ian Francis